The ultimate guide to intermittent fasting 20/4

 What can we say with relative confidence?

-Well, firstly that restricting your calories to a 4-hour window will — almost definitely — cause you to eat fewer calories.
-So long as you continue to live an active life, that will likely lead to the caloric deficit needed to lose weight.
+Restricting your calories to a 4-hour window will — almost definitely — cause you to eat fewer calories.
+As long as you continue to live an active life, that will likely lead to the caloric deficit needed to lose weight.

 - Make sure to hydrate well